jmltn/jamesmilton.me/_posts/2021-02-07-professional-videos.md

 ## What Happens When We Sleep?
 A Motion Infographic
 <small>June 2019 - Leeds, United Kingdom 🇬🇧</small>

-An interactive motion graphic that highlights the different stages that are involved during sleep, how these stages affect our brains and what happens if we do no get enough sleep.
+An interactive motion graphic that highlights the different stages involved during sleep, how these stages affect our brains and what happens if we do no get enough sleep.
 Inspired by Mathew Walker's 2018 book - Why We Sleep.
 Made with Adobe After Effects.
 Voice over done by yours truly.

 <iframe src="https://www.youtube.com/embed/wZAlIN2cgqw" frameborder='0' allowfullscreen></iframe>